CSC207-UofT/Course-Project-group-045/Scenario Walkthrough.md

 Game also makes checks to ensure that the inputs are usable, and prints to the terminal if they are not.

-When a character's health reaches 0, they are removed from Map
+When a character's health reaches 0, they are removed from Map.

+When all instances of EnemyChar are removed from Map, the program ends.